Sigmmma/c20/EDITORS.md

 ```

 The directory for a page can include other files related to that topic, like images or [Graphviz](https://graphviz.org/) files for generating diagrams.
 Any `src/content/../todo.md` file or `src/content/../todo` directory is git-ignored and can be used to mock out page structures and keep notes for later writing.

+I encourage you to explore these directories looking at files to see how pages are already written.

 ## Content organization
 * All CE-specific content should live under the `h1` tree, whereas tools topics which could apply to multiple games should live under the `general` tree.